gaehlerm/SoftwareEngineering/README.md

 ### Bounded Context

 A bounded context is everything within a boundary.
 Typically a domain domain model corresponds to a bounded context, the boundary is its interface.
 The interface regulates what goes in and out of the bounded context.
 Bounded contexts are important as they separate some problems from the enterprise wide code base.
 One example of a bounded context is the math library.
 The things used in this library may be used elsewhere as well, but `sin`, `cos`, etc. have a very distinct and well defined meaning within this bounded context.
 These expressions are not to be reused within the math library.
-On the other hand, the expressions `sin` and `cos` may be used in other bounded contexts.
+On the other hand, the expressions `sin` and `cos` may be used in other bounded contexts and have a completely different meaning.

 Typically domain models consists of one bounded contexts.
 All the problems mentioned so far for the domain models are true for the bounded contexts as well.